English Martyrs Church, Tower Hill

 English Martyrs Church is a Roman Catholic parish church in Tower Hill, London.
 It was built from 1873 to 1876, by Pugin & Pugin according to designs by their deceased brother, E. W. Pugin.
 It is located on Prescot Street, close to the Royal College of Psychiatrists.
-It was founded by the Missionary Oblates of Mary Immaculate and is a Grade II listed building, having been listed in 1982.
+It was founded by the Missionary Oblates of Mary Immaculate and has been listed Grade II on the National Heritage List for England since 1982.

 History

 Foundation

 In 1864, the Missionary Oblates of Mary Immaculate were invited to Tower Hill and Kilburn by Cardinal Nicholas Wiseman to start missions serving the local Catholic communities.
 In 1865, the Oblates arrived and founded those missions.
 Construction work soon started on a temporary church and school on the church's present site.
 On 12 December 1866, the temporary church and school were opened by the Archbishop of Westminster, Cardinal Henry Manning.
 From 1870 to 1872, a new building constructed with a school on the ground floor and a chapel on the first floor.